imSerpz/Stock-Market/README.md

-Stock Market Prediction System
-Senior Project
+Hello and welcome to our Senior Project which is a stock market prediction system